|Stuffedveggies Easy Fudge Variety

 This mixture will seem fairly dry, but do not yield to the temptation to add more liquid.
 It will soften when cooked.

 Microwave for 30 seconds, Stir, repeat twice till fudge develops a satiny sheen and is easier to stir.
 Cooking times may vary depending on your microwave, but in mine this recipe takes 1 1/2 minutes total, stirring at 30-second intervals.
-After microwaving & stirring, quickly press into prepared pan.
+After microwaving & stirring, Stir in reserved, prepared Walnuts, above, and quickly press into prepared pan.
 Allow to cool & set a couple of hours to set.
 Store airtight in refrigerator.

 (This will have a noticeable powdered sugar taste & texture when still warm, when cooled & set it will taste like "regular" fudge : )